Can Chickens Eat Plums? Some Parts are Toxic

 Plums contain Vitamin C, which will improve and strengthen the immune system of your chickens.
 And when the Immune System is strong the chickens will not fall ill quickly.

-They help to fight a parasitic condition coccidiosis, coccidiosis affects the intestine of your chickens.
+They help to fight a parasitic condition coccidiosis, coccidiosis affects the intestines of your chickens.
+They also help in treating Gapeworm by vitamins.

 They have a lot of fibers and sorbitol which help in digestion and prevent bowel movement and constipation.